AshutoshGautamDev/GenericSocketFramework/README.md

-# GenericSocketFramework
+# GenericSocketFramework: A TCP framework

-A TCP framework which provide Client and Server connection for the Application without writing a single code socket programming.
+The main idea of this project is to create a transport layer between the client and server which can be used by the JAVA programmer without writing any code of socket programming for data transfer.
+Everything that a programmer needs while creating any application based on client-server architecture and need to write the socket programming code for data transfer will be managed easily with the help of this framework.